ledgerW/pathlight/memory-bank/activeContext.md

   - Standardized modal design and behavior
   - Enhanced close button functionality to properly hide all related modals
   - Improved loading state management to only show spinners when appropriate
+- Fixed subscription management UI and database issues:
+  - Replaced browser alert boxes with modern modal dialogs for subscription actions
+  - Updated the cancel_subscription endpoint to properly downgrade users from "pursuit" to "plan" tier
+  - Added null checks for subscription_end_date in the account template to prevent errors
+  - Improved the webhook handler to properly clear subscription fields when a subscription is deleted
+  - Added visual confirmation of subscription changes with status notifications
+  - Added a "Resubscribe" button for users who previously canceled their subscription
+  - Added a "Subscribe to Pursuit Tier" button for users on the Plan tier
+  - Fixed the resubscribe modal formatting with better styling and layout
+  - Modified the success page to skip results generation for resubscription flows
+  - Added proper verification of payment before redirecting after subscription changes

 ## Next Steps
 - Create additional content for blog, guides, and FAQ sections